emastra/actor-forever21/README.md

     return {
         title: 'This is a new title',
         gender: undefined,
-        myField: 1234
+        myNewField: 1234
     }
 }
 ```

 ### Open an issue
-If you find any bug, please create an issue on the [Github page](https://github.com/emastra/actor-forever21).
+If you find any bug, please create an issue on the actor [Github page](https://github.com/emastra/actor-forever21).